top of page

 It implies a lack of attention or awareness.
 When you overlook something, you may not realize its presence or significance.
 It can also mean to disregard or ignore something intentionally, usually due to a mistake or oversight.
 In this sense, overlooking involves neglecting or failing to consider an important aspect, detail, or consequence.
 Additionally, "overlook" can refer to a physical location that provides a view from above, such as a hill or a balcony.
 It means to have a vantage point or command a view of a particular area.
 Overall, "overlook" implies either unintentionally missing something, intentionally disregarding something, or having a view from a higher position.

-Example sentences of overlook
+Example sentences containing overlook

 1. Don't overlook the small details; they can make a big difference.